 With the bike ride and circumnavigation done, it was time for the climb.
 It felt like things were going to be fine.

-Don’t miss part 3 of this report, coming soon.
+Don’t miss part 3 of this report, the climb.

 To receive my weekly blog post about mountains and occasional info about new releases, join my mailing list and get a free ebook.